 Known for her many roles on stage, Natasha Raphael has performed around the UK as Duffy in the tour of Annie the Musical and made her West End debut in 2016 in the Original West End Cast of School of Rock at the Gillian Lynne Theatre.
 Natasha has also had radio experience in popular BBC series Home Front and currently runs her own YouTube channel called Simply Tatty.
 Catching up with Natasha recently, we find out about her West End debut as Marcy, touring the UK in Annie the Musical and her YouTube channel.

-What was it like touring with Annie and how long was this contract?
+You had your first professional theatre role as Duffy in Annie, what was it like touring with the show and how long was the contract?

 She was so much fun to portray because I saw a bit of myself in her.
 She was a bit of a diva and liked her moment in the spotlight, it was really fun to play her.
 I think working in an ensemble of orphans, your part has to fit in with the others, which I think was really fun to play around with the dynamics between the characters and I think it was a really great part.
 I really loved it.